lukaszkusgithub/Python-dict-iterator/README.md

 ```
 python main.py --destination folderName
 ```
-### changing the path from where the iterated files are located
+### Changing the path from where the iterated files are located
 ```
 python main.py -p folderName
 ```